 If there is a situation where another visitor of the establishment is allergic to dogs, employees must accommodate both the person with the allergy and a disabled person with a service dog at a comfortable distance, far from one another.

 As we have already mentioned, service dogs always follow their owners anywhere they go.
 It does not matter whether that is a public establishment, a hospital, or a school/university.
 The same story is with traveling.
-Those dogs that had service dog training and are well-behaved can accompany their handler in the trains, buses, airplanes, and other types of transport.
+Those dogs that had service dog training and are well-behaved can accompany their handler in trains, buses, airplanes, and other types of transport.

 The rules for ESAs are a little bit different.
 Most commonly, the airline will ask the owner to put the animal into the crate.
-But, if the person that needs emotional support during the flight shows the note from a therapist, staff will have no right to forbid entering with a service animal.
+But, if the person that needs emotional support during the flight shows the note from a therapist, staff will have no right to forbid entering with a service dog.
 The handler can keep it on the knees or in between the legs (as well as service dogs).
 However, if the person is traveling with an exotic animal, they need to make sure the state they are traveling to allows this animal on their territory.
 Anyone can get this info from the Department of Transportation.

-Due to the ADA rules and the U.S. Department Fair Housing Act, hotels or any other ranted accommodation cannot prohibit individuals with disabilities from staying in just because of their service dog.
+Due to the ADA rules and the U.S. Department Fair Housing Act, hotels or any other rented accommodation cannot prohibit individuals with disabilities from staying in just because of their service dog.
 Moreover, the dog must always stay with the owner and cannot be isolated from them in the special “pet-friendly areas.”
-The employees at the hotel are not required to provide care for or supervision of a service animal.
+The employees at the hotel are not required to provide care for or supervise a service animal.
 At the same time, they cannot charge the person more because the dog’s presence “demands more work than without it.”
 The only situation where the accommodation can demand money is when the service dog caused any type of damage at the place it was staying in.

 In the case of emotional support animals, the owner needs to have a note from a therapist and a registration certificate with them.
 However, hotels still have a right not to let the dog in the building’s public territory.

 As you can see, dogs (and other types of animals) are not only people’s best friends but also a great help in case of various health issues.
-Sometimes there are situations that only show that the society is not entirely ready for this and may react inadequately to the person with a service animal.
+Sometimes there are situations that only show that society is not entirely ready for this and may react inadequately to the person with a service animal.
 In this case, the main thing is to explain everything calmly.